skypjack/entt/docs/md/entity.md

 The `component_traits` class template takes care of _extracting_ the properties from the supplied type.<br/>
-Plus, it's _sfinae-friendly_ and also supports feature-based specializations.
+Plus, it is _sfinae-friendly_ and also supports feature-based specializations.

 ## Empty type optimization